 |Which one is better?||Comprehensive cover offers better protection||Offers limited coverage|

 Q1.
-How to cancel the two-wheeler third party insurance before it expires?
+How to cancel the third party two wheeler insurance before it expires?

-A1.
+Ans.
 In order to cancel your third-party bike insurance, you need to submit the necessary documents indicating either of the following:

 - The Registration Certificate (RC) of your bike or scooter has been cancelled by the RTO.

 Q2.
 Can No Bonus be availed on expired third party bike insurance plan?

 Ans.
 You’ll be eligible to avail the No Claim bonus on the expired insurance policy only if you renew it within 90 days from the expiration date.

 Q3.
 Can No Claim bonus be transferred in third party 2 wheeler insurance?